jgmac1106/bloggingme/references.md

 Pariser, E. (2012).
 The filter bubble: how the new personalized Web is changing what we read and how we think.
 Retrieved from http://www.myilibrary.com?id=708797

+Pinch, T. J., & Bijker, W. E. (1987).
+The social construction of facts and artifacts: Or how the sociology of science and the sociology of technology might benefit each other.
+In T. P. Hughes, W. E. Bijker, & T. J. Pinch (Eds.), The social constructions of technological systems: New directions in the sociology and history of technology (pp. 17–50).
+Cambridge, Mass.: MIT Press.

+Sandvig, C. (2013).
+The Internet as infrastructure.
+In W. H. Dutton (Ed.), The Oxford handbook of Internet studies.
+Oxford: Oxford University Press.

 Shirky, C. (2008).
 Here comes everybody: The power of organizing without organizations.
 New York: Penguin.

 Shirky, C. (2010).
 Cognitive surplus: How technology makes consumers into collaborators.
 New York: Penguin.

+Star, S. L. (1999).
+The ethnography of infrastructure.
+American Behavioral Scientist, 43(3), 377–391.